Should I Take A Test For Stress, Anxiety, And Depression?

 Should I take a test for stress, anxiety, and depression?

-The results of stress, anxiety, and depression tests are not replacements for an official diagnosis from a qualified medical professional.
+The results of stress, anxiety, and depression tests are not a replacement for an official diagnosis from a qualified healthcare professional.
 However, they can be an effective preliminary assessment of the state of your mental well-being.
-If one of these tests indicates you have a mental health disorder, it’s vital to discuss the results with a doctor.
-If the results suggest you aren’t experiencing stress, anxiety, or depression, this doesn’t mean you don’t have symptoms of one of these conditions.
+If one of these tests indicates you might have a mental health disorder, it’s usually recommended that you discuss the results with a doctor or therapist.
+Even if the results suggest you aren’t experiencing stress, anxiety, or depression, this doesn’t mean you don’t have symptoms of one of these conditions, and you may still benefit from meeting with a healthcare provider.
+In all instances, it’s usually best to avoid jumping to conclusions or attempting to diagnose yourself through one of these depression and anxiety tests.
+Instead, speak to a medical provider.

-Kinds of stress, anxiety, and depression tests
+Kinds of mental health tests

 The Depression Anxiety and Stress Test Scale (DASS-21) is another well-known test.
 The DASS-21 consists of three different scales that measure your depression, anxiety, and stress levels.
-Each of these has seven questions and there are sub-scales with other questions related to each section.
+Each of these has seven questions, and there are sub-scales with other questions related to each section.
 There is also a longer DASS test that has 42 questions, but the most commonly used is the DASS-21.
 This is a test you can do on your own, but it is used by psychiatrists, psychologists, and therapists as well.

 Getty/AnnaStills